To be eligible for enrollment into a paramedic course, you need to meet the following minimum requirements:

 Proof of the following immunizations:

-- Rubella: Proof of rubella vaccine or a positive rubella titer.
+- MMR (German Measles): Proof of measles, mumps, and rubella vaccine or a positive rubella titer.

 - Tuberculosis: A negative TB skin test within three months of the beginning of the course to which you are admitted.
 If you had a positive reaction to a previous skin test, please submit documentation of a negative chest x-ray.